 To measure the diameter, measure straight across.

-If your mower blade does not have a circle for the center hole, you will need to determine what the shape in referred to.
+If your mower blade does not have a circle for the center hole, you will need to determine what the shape is referred to as, such as a 5-point star or 5-point star.
 More on mower blades without circle-shaped holes in just a second...

 If your mower blade has "outside holes"